Florida Fast Isopods: Bioactive Bugs With a Need for Speed

 That said, you don’t need a steep moisture gradient here – you can go ahead and mist the whole enclosure.

 (Pro tip – A super moist substrate can lead to mold and pest issues.
-Consider culturing them with springtails to help keep mold in control).
+Consider culturing them with our springtails to help keep mold in control).

-Finally, be sure to add some cork bark to your setup to give your isopods some static hiding places, too.
+Finally, be sure to add some cork bark chunks to your setup to give your isopods some static hiding places, too.

 Food